insomnimus/ps-dotenv/readme.md

 # PS-Dotenv
 `Dotenv` is a feature complete and fully painless [direnv][] alternative for Powershell Core.

+It also exposes the parser as a separate project you can use in other code.

 ## Features
 - Complete syntax support including multiline strings and string interpolation.
 -	Works on any platform where Powershell Core runs.